Russel88/DAtest/README.md

     delta) then turned into relative abundances
 -   lao2 - ANOVA, but with relative abundances transformed with log(relative abundance + delta)
+-   lrm - Linear regression on relative abundances
+-   llm - Linear regression, but reads are first transformed with log(abundance + delta) then turned into relative abundances
+-   llm2 - Linear regression, but with relative abundances transformed with log(relative abundance + delta)

 ### Paired permutation test